 Yorkshire’s art scene is also bursting back to life with exhibitions including Bill Brandt/Henry Moore.
-Showing the crossing paths of these titans of modern sculpture and photography, grab your chance to see the display at the Hepworth Wakefield until 1 November.
+Showing the crossing paths of these titans of modern sculpture and photography, it is on display at the Hepworth Wakefield until 1 November.

 Dreaming of a cultural trip to Edinburgh?
 Catch Beyond Realism for a taste of perception-altering Surrealism and Dada at the Scottish National Gallery of Modern Art, on show until 25 October 2020 (some dates currently unavailable).
 Alternatively, see Glaswegian artist Katie Paterson’s first major exhibition in Scotland, which is lighting up the Scottish National Gallery of Modern Art until January 2021.

 Wales is also gearing up for an artistic revival as the Oriel Davies Gallery in Newtown is displaying Melvyn Evans: Imprinting the Landscape, a collection from one of Britain’s finest printmakers, until the end of November.
-If you’re looking for a taste of modern art in Wales, why not plan a visit to Mostyn in Llandudno, where exhibitions of Kiki Kogelnik’s Riot of Objects and Athena Papadopoulos’s Cain and Abel Can’t and Able have been extended until 1 November 2020.
+Those looking for a taste of modern art in Wales can plan a visit to Mostyn in Llandudno, where exhibitions of Kiki Kogelnik’s Riot of Objects and Athena Papadopoulos’s Cain and Abel Can’t and Able have been extended until 1 November 2020.

 Different attractions will have varied measures in place, which may include one-way systems and strict pre-booked time slots.
-You are encouraged to check all location, attraction and event websites before travelling, so you can explore Britain with confidence.
+Visitors are encouraged to check all location, attraction and event websites before travelling, so they can explore Britain with confidence.